muxiddin19/DDC3N-Doppler-Driven-C3D-Network-for-HAR/README.md

 - Full True is True: Make all normal error data.
 - False: make only normal It's designed to be written like this.

+## Cutting the video data through the given metada.
+To increase performance of the HAR model, we exluded frames from the given data, where pose extarction results have low performance.
+Hence we have metada that has starting_frame, and end_frame values for each data, whre pose extraction model has high performance.
+After performing the related operation, we have data with only high pose estimation performance. python cut_data_through_the given_metadata.py --folders 20220705 20220706 20220707 20220708 20220711 --trainset True --full True
+It is not mandatory, but help to increase the relted performance of the last model.